glouppe/talk-kva-2025/talk.md

 - can we obtain a distribution of these videos, to quantify the uncertainty in our reconstruction?
 - can we do this at the scale of the whole Earth?

-Of course, the goal is not just to have a pretty video, but to create a comprehensive record of Earth's atmospheric evolution.
-This record can be used to understand climate change, improve weather prediction, and inform policy decisions.

 ---

 class: middle